microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Note:

 - The accelerators for local system or python system is optional.
 If not provided, Olive will get the available execution providers installed in current local machine and infer its device.
-- If the accelerators are specified, the device is mandatory.
-The execution_providers is optional.
-If not provided, Olive will get the available execution providers associated with the device.
+- For local system or python system, either device or execution_providers is optional but not both if the accelerators are specified.
+If device or execution_providers is not provided, Olive will infer the device or execution_providers if possible.
 - For docker system and AzureML system, both device and execution_providers are mandatory.
 Otherwise, Olive will raise an error.

 Local System